Blosc/blogsite/pages/btune.md

 Renewal is $6000 USD (or 6000 EUR) per year, or $600 USD (or 600 EUR) monthly after the 1st year.
 If you don't renew, you keep the right to use Btune Studio for producing models internally in your organization forever, but you will not have access to newer versions.

-**Note**: Btune Studio is not open source software, but we deliver sources with it so that you can build/fix it yourself.
+**Note**: Btune Studio is not open source software, but we deliver sources with it, so that you can build/fix it yourself.
 However, you cannot include it in your own software and distribute it without permission.

 ### Support
 For all licenses we offer an optional support pack that includes up to 3 hours of support per month for a monthly fee of $250 (or 250 EUR).
 For more support hours, please [contact us](mailto:contact@blosc.org).
 The contracted support can be used for training in the use of the software, or for consultation on compression for big data in general.